Are RVs Considered Mobile Homes?

 Which kind of RV holds its value the best?

 Class B RVs hold their value best.
 Generally, the larger the RV, the more quickly it depreciates.
-On average, 5th wheels and Class A motorhomes have the most rapid depreciation, while Class B and C vehicles have the slowest depreciation of motorhomes.
+On average, fifth-wheel trailers and Class A motorhomes have the most rapid depreciation, while Class B and C vehicles have the slowest depreciation of motorhomes.
 Travel trailers have the slowest depreciation of towable campers.

 However, a luxury Class A RV will hold its value better than economy models, especially if well maintained.